FedericoBruzzone/tgt/docs/configuration/app.toml.md

 - macOS: `/Users/<name>/.tgt/config/`
 - Windows: `C:\Users\<name>\.tgt\config/`

-We suggest you to not modify these files, but to create your own **custom** configuration files in the following directories (in order of precedence):
+We suggest you to not modify this file, but to create your own **custom** configuration file in the following directories (in order of precedence):

 - `$TGT_CONFIG_DIR` (if set)
 - `$HOME/.config/tgt/` (for Linux and macOS) and `C:\Users\<name>\AppData\Roaming\tgt\` (for Windows)